How do I start the conversation with my patient?

 NDPL will defray the cost of administration and any additional procedures involved in assisting your patients as they save their stem cells.
 NDPL is offering dentists a reimbursement of $200 per enrolled patient, for any NDPL stem cell preservation program.

 Do I need to handle any patient enrollment paperwork?

 Nope!
 We’ll take care of all enrollment paperwork directly with your patient, once you refer them to us.

 What if a patient wants to donate teeth?

 Besides serving as a family dental stem cell bank, NDPL is also a research facility, and we are actively looking for donated teeth.
 Please have your patient request a donor release form and collection kit from NDPL prior to the date of extraction.

-Yes!
-Instruct your patient to enroll with us online, and we will overnight their collection kit to your office.
+Not at all!
+Simply direct your patient to enroll with us online, and we will overnight their collection kit to your office.
 Place the tooth/teeth in the same solution you would use for avulsed teeth, and store at room temperature until the kit arrives the next day.
 Transfer the teeth into the collection kit vial, and the kit will be ready for pickup!

 Better yet, enroll for free as an NDPL Dentist Provider, so you’ll have collection kits stocked in your office at all times!